wanderdust/don-quijote-bot/Readme.md

 ### How to use

-1. Install all all the requirements.
+1. Install all the requirements.
 ```
-pip install requirements.txt
+pip install -r requirements.txt
 ```

 2. Start the server with `./start.sh`